hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 ## Practical Suggestions 🍀
+### Be Cautious about "Lookahead" ❣️
+* A "lookahead" is the knowledge leaking about the future data.
+When you need to do model forecasting, lookahead has to be avoided.

 ### Data Preprocessing
 #### Thumb of Rules
 * Check whether there will be lookahead in each step, especially need to avoid lookahead in forecasting problems